Visit our social media for updates and information about the

 Borrego Springs Hawkwatch

-Each spring in Borrego Springs provides a window into the migration patterns of Swainson's Hawks.
-Swainson's Hawks spend the winter in Mexico, Colombia, and Argentina.
-In early to mid-February the first Swainson's hawks arrive in the Borrego Valley from Mexico.
-As the season progrreses the hawks arrive from Colombia, and finally in April, from Argentina.
+Each spring in Borrego Springs provides a window into the migration patterns of Swainson’s Hawks. (photo) The hawks spend the winter in Mexico, Columbia and Argentina.
+In early to mid-February the first Swainson’s Hawks arrive in the Borrego Valley from Mexico.
+As the season progresses the hawks arrive from Columbia, and finally in April, from Argentina.
 The journey from Argentina is over 6,000 miles.
-The highest period of migration is mid-late March.
+The highest period of migration through Borrego Valley is mid- to late March.

 Join the Borrego Valley Hawkwatch!